shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Size Doubling
-QF Sketches uses power-of-2 sizes.
+CQF uses power-of-2 sizes.
 It is very efficient method since bit shifting can be used to calculate modulus operation.
 Also, Dividing the hash values into quotient and remaining can be done using bit masks.
 However, it has two disadvantages.
-1. Growing the sketches using size doubling technique is impractical for huge sketches.
+1. Growing the CQF using size doubling technique is impractical for huge filter.
 For example, If you want to grow 32GB sketch, you will need 64GB which may not available.
 2. Using Prime sizes avoids data clustering even when using simple bad hash functions. [ref](http://srinvis.blogspot.com.eg/2006/07/hash-table-lengths-and-prime-numbers.html)

 ## Assessment Summary